BytesOfMan/the-crypto-guy/content/posts/20200622isgoldmoney.md

 "No," he answered.

-Today, the priests of modern finance will not even admit that gold is money (even though they still keep thousands of tons of it in "reserve").
+Today, the priests of modern finance will not even admit that gold is money (even though they still keep thousands of tons of it in reserve).

 The modern solution is a complicated spaghetti of banks, correspondent banks, and political agreements.
 You can send \$300 million from the US to Spain by getting various banking officials to agree that it happened.
 It works great, until it doesn't.

 Most people have heard of the December 1941 Japanese attack on Pearl Harbor.
-The July 1941 freezing of all Japanese assets in the US is less common knowledge.
+Most people have not heard of the July 1941 freezing of all Japanese assets in the US.

 Asset freezes usually have more mundane causes than American displeasure at the Japanese occupation of French Indochina.